rhk7913/docker.github.io/index.md

 # Installing WordPress via Docker
 Here is a link to my repo: [https://github.com/rhk7913/docker.github.io](url)

-This page will outline how to install WordPress through Docker and Docker Compose
+This page will outline how to install WordPress through Docker and Docker Compose.

 # Pre-installation
 You will need to download the latest version of Ubuntu to install and use WordPress on VM.